Undervoltologist/asus-fan-curve-ps/README.md

 made using the fan control application at https://github.com/Karmel0x/AsusFanControl, since the author didn't need fan curves but I did.

-i may add new features that are useless in the future.
+I may add new features that are useless in the future.

 # usage
 extract the zip and run the bat file inside it, doesn't need admin.